Scientific Name

 Torch Aloe is an easy and rewarding plant to grow and is a popular garden plant in many countries.
 It enjoys full sun, well-drained, compost-enriched soil, and can tolerate moderate frost but is sensitive to severe frost.
 It is fast-growing, and it will tolerate drought and neglect once established.
 It is grown mainly as an ornamental or accent plant but is also an excellent and impenetrable hedge plant.

 During the active growth period, water plentifully as necessary to keep the potting soil thoroughly moist.
-During the rest period, water is only enough to prevent the soil from drying out.
+During dormancy, water the plants only enough to prevent the soil from completely drying out.
 Apply a standard liquid fertilizer every two weeks during the active growth period.

 It grows well in normal room temperatures and is tolerant of dry air.
-However, to encourage flowering, it is best to give the plants a short winter rest at a temperature of no more than 50 °F (10 °C).
+However, to encourage flowering, giving the plants a short winter rest at no more than 50 °F (10 °C) is best.

 Learn more at How to Grow and Care for Aloe.